fluent-wallet/fluent-docs/eSpace/index.md

 injects into websites visited by Fluent users.
 Your dapp can use this API to request users' Conflux accounts, read data from blockchains the user is connected to, and suggest that the user sign messages and transactions.

-## What is MetaMask SDK?

-[MetaMask SDK](how-to/use-sdk/index.md) is a library that provides a reliable, secure, and seamless [connection](concepts/sdk-connections.md) from your dapp to the MetaMask browser extension and MetaMask Mobile.
-You can install the SDK into your dapp to enable your users to easily connect to a MetaMask wallet client from multiple platforms (web, desktop, and mobile).

-For example, for dapps running on a desktop browser, MetaMask SDK checks if the MetaMask extension is installed.
-If MetaMask isn't installed, the SDK prompts the user to install it or connect to their MetaMask Mobile wallet using a QR code.
-For dapps running on a mobile browser, MetaMask SDK automatically deeplinks to the user's MetaMask Mobile wallet to make the connection.

 ## Questions?